 The other two parts are cost and lead time.

-It needs a plastic injection molding to make plastic injection parts, this will cost high at more than $3000.
+It needs plastic injection molding to make plastic injection parts, this will cost high at more than $3000.
 What is more, the tool manufacturing progress is complicated, it normally takes more than 4weeks to finish it.
-Thus, plastic injection molding is a high-cost manufacturing way with long lead time.
+Thus, plastic injection molding is a high-cost manufacturing way with a long lead time.
 This way is only good for a high volume order.

-The rapid plastic prototype, on the other hand, it refers to no tool.
+The rapid plastic prototype, on the other hand, refers to no tool.
 It only takes material costs and labor costs.
 Therefore, this way is the best option for a low volume order.